 - 1. The school community needs to be aware that when a bullying incident has come to the attention of adults in the school it has been taken seriously and action has resulted. - 2.
-School expects to support all involved by: - Talking through the incident with the bully and the person bullied - Helping the bully and victim to express their feelings - Talking about which behaviour expectation(s) has/have been broken - Discussing strategies for making amends - 3.
-Nevertheless sanctions will include protective and educational consequences including:
+School expects to support all involved by: - Talking through the incident with the bully and the person bullied - Helping the bully and victim to express their feelings - Talking about which rule(s) has/have been broken - Discussing strategies for making amends

-Restorative justice approaches Additional adult support Moving to a different classroom Time away from an activity within the classroom Missing break or another activity Formal letter home from the Headteacher Meeting with staff, parent and/or child Pastoral support plan Internal Exclusions
+3. Nevertheless sanctions may include: Restorative justice approaches Lost Golden Time Time away from an activity within the classroom Missing break or another activity Formal letter home from the Headteacher Meeting with staff, parent and/or child Pastoral support plan Internal Exclusions

 4. Parents (of both the bully and the person bullied) are informed of what has happened, and how it has been dealt with.
 Records of these discussions should be minuted by a third person and filed.
-Failing face-to-face discussion, parents/carers will be informed of any incidents by phone or letter.
+Failing face-to-face discussion, parents/carers will be informed of any incidents by letter.

-5. Child protection procedures will always be followed when concerns arise.
+5. Child protection procedures should always be followed when concerns arise.